Dr. Diane Gromala

 Dr. Pam Squire, MD, CCFP, specializes in complex pain.
 A Clinical Assistant Professor at UBC’s School of Medicine.
 Dr. Squire speaks and teaches locally, nationally and internationally, and is an advocate for the multidisciplinary treatment of chronic pain.
 In 2008, the Chronic Pain Association of Canada awarded Dr. Squire the Dr. Helen Hays Award for Excellence in Pain Management.

-Bernie Garrett, PhD, RN is an associate professor at School of Nursing, University of British Columbia.
+Bernie Garrett, PhD, RN is an Assoc.
+Prof. in the School of Nursing at the University of British Columbia (UBC).
 “His work focuses on the philosophy of science, professional education, educational technologies, and evaluation methods.
-For the last five years has been working in the field of educational technology particularly in the use of simulation, e-portfolios and scientific philosophy at UBC.
+For the last 5 years, he has been working in the use of simulation, e-portfolios and scientific philosophy at UBC.

 Tarnia Taverner, Diploma, RN, PhD is an associate professor at School of Nursing, University of British Columbia.
 “Her research focuses on neuropathic pain and particularly neuropathic pain assessment in the community and in the hospital setting.
 In 2010, she was successful in securing competitive grant funding for a project which investigated the use of a neuropathic pain assessment tool, incorporated within the post-operative pain assessment sheet.”